Three-Dimensional Almost Contact Metric Manifolds Revisited via the Newman-Penrose Formalism: Characterizations of three-dimensional ACM structures via the Newman--Penrose formalism

 In dimension three, an $\alpha$-Sasakian structure is also called a quasi-Sasakian structure.
 Another notion, called a nearly Sasakian structure, also appears in the literature.
 However, in dimension three it reduces to a Sasakian structure, so we do not use this notion in the present paper.
 For three-dimensional $\alpha$-Sasakian structures it is well known that $\xi$ is a Killing vector field.
 This follows immediately from the following lemma.

 \begin{screen} \begin{lem} Let $(M, \varphi, \xi, \eta, g)$ be a three-dimensional almost contact metric manifold.
-The Reeb vector field $\xi$ is a Killing vector field if and only if $\kappa=\sigma=\Theta=0$. \end{lem} \end{screen} \begin{proof} This can be readily seen from the following calculation.
+The characteristic vector field $\xi$ is a Killing vector field if and only if $\kappa=\sigma=\Theta=0$. \end{lem} \end{screen} \begin{proof} This can be readily seen from the following calculation.
+Let $U$ be a neighborhood and $\{\xi,\partial,\bar{\partial}\}$ be a local adapted complex frame on $U$.